 python manage.py startapp geeks

-and add geeks to INSTALLED_APPS list in
+Adding the geeks app to the INSTALLED_APPS in

-settings.py.
 Now directory structure of the app will be,

 Now go to

-models.py in geeks app, Here we will create our first model.
+models.py in geeks app, Here we will create our first Django model.
 To create a model you need to first import the Model from

-Now models.py will look like,
+django.db.models library.Now models.py will look like,

 According to Django documentation, A model is the single, definitive source of information about your data.
 It contains the essential fields and behaviours of the data you’re storing.
 Generally, each model maps to a single database table.
 Django provides a number of predefined fields and methods to create a Model.
 To create a model you need to specify a model name first.
 Enter the following code into

 Python manage.py makemigrations